iron-claw-972/iron-claw-972.github.io/about.md

 Iron Claw is a [First Robotics Competition (FRC)](http://www.firstinspires.org/robotics/frc) team run by the Los Gatos High School Robotics Club.
 This is the team's third year at LGHS after being restarted.
-We look forward to seeing our fellow teams this year at the San Francisco Regional and at the Silicon Valley Regional!
+We look forward to seeing our fellow teams this year at the San Francisco Regional and at the Central Valley Regional!

 ## Our History